stoyan-stoyanov/llmflows/CONTRIBUTING.md

 ### Step 5: Ensure your code follows the style guidelines

-This project uses pylint for code linting, and it's part of the GitHub Actions workflow.
+We use black for code formatting and pylint for code linting, and it's part of the GitHub Actions workflow.
 Ensure your changes do not break any linting rules by running pylint locally:

 ```
 pylint your_module.py